pythonfrankcc/LeetCodeChallenge/README.md

 INT_MAX is a macro that specifies that an interger variable cannot store any value beyond this limit INT_MIN specifies that a variable cannot store any value below this limit.

+Use https://cppinsights.io/ to get to understand the inner workings of your C++ code